Chen-XueWen/sharepoint-rescue/README.md

 A robust JavaScript tool designed to download **all visible files** from a SharePoint/OneDrive page directly to your local file system.
 ![Sharepoint Rescue Sample Screenshot](sharepointrescue.png)
+Note: It works in the classic sharepoint view only.

 ## 💡 Motivation